False Bay: Waves, tides, water circulation and temperature

 Swell entering the bay is predominantly the product of the westerly winds blowing over the Southern Ocean.
 The prevailing swell is about 12 to 25 second period from the southwest with average height of about 3 m.
 It impinges directly on the east coast of the bay, amplified by refraction over Rocky Bank in the region near the Steenbras River mouth, where rogue waves may occur.
 Further west the swell refracts and diffuses around a fairly large shoal area around Cape Point, and is moderately to severely attenuated by the time it reaches the western shores.

-Waves along the north coast of the bay between Macassar and Muizenberg generally break by spilling as the slope is shallow.
+Waves along the north coast of the bay between Macassar and Muizenberg generally break by spilling as the slope is gradual.
 In summer, strong south-easterly winds blow over a fetch partly limited by the width of the bay and generate short period wind waves of around 6 seconds and 2 m height, and produce multiple lines of breakers along the north shore.
 Where the slopes are steeper rip currents may occur which are a hazard to swimmers.

 Northward propagating long period waves are focused in the northeast and northwest parts of False Bay by refraction effects over the shoal waters of Rocky Bank in the mouth of the bay, with measured heights of waves in the area between Steenbras mouth and Kogelbaai being up to twice the height of the waves in the Muizenberg to Strandfontein region for the prevailing southwesterly open ocean swell.
 The focusing effect is mostly on swells with a period of 13 seconds or more, and a direction between 210° and 245° true.
 The smaller and shallower reef at Whittle Rock towards the west side of the bay has a similar but lesser effect, and can focus longer period south-easterly waves on Kalk Bay.
 This is unusual and associated with a cut-off low pressure system causing the south-easterly winds to blow for an unusually long time over enough fetch to develop a sea sufficiently for it to be refracted by the shoal area.
-Wave height of southwesterly swells decreases from west to east along the north coast of False Bay due to the effects of refraction and friction of the wave base on larger areas of offshore reef before reaching the shoreline.
+Wave height of southwesterly swells decreases from west to east along the north coast of False Bay from around Macassar to Gordon's Bay due to the effects of refraction and friction of the wave base on larger areas of offshore reef before reaching the shoreline.